newexo/icosahedron/prompts/ability_score_roller/discussion.md

 1. Refactor rename AbilityScoreRoller to StandardAbilityScoreRoller.
 2. Add a test which fails for each of the ability score roller tests because results are repeated.
 3. Refactor BaseAbilityScoreRoller to contain a single RandomState initialized with seed.
+4. Refactor to be more pythonic and concise.